Symptoms of neurological changes often vary, but may include sensory, motor, behavioural, cognitive or visual symptoms (Shahrokhi & Asuncion 2023).

 In some cases, the patient’s level of consciousness will be obvious when you are talking to them.
 However, sometimes you may find that they are not responding in an appropriate way or appear confused.
 Sometimes they may show no response at all.

-Sound and pain are the most common stimuli used to assess a patient’s level of consciousness.
+Sound and physical stimuli are the most common methods for assessing a patient’s level of consciousness (Yousuf & Heathcote 2025).

 AVPU Assessment